 Vitamin D is What You Need

-Sunlight delivers healthy vitamin D, but there’s less of it during the winter.
+The body generates vitamin D when exposed to sunlight, which is essential for bone health and immune function.
+Getting the optimal amount of sunlight is tougher in the winter.
 Talk to your doctor about supplements and do a little research to discover tasty dishes loaded with this powerful nutrient.
-Eating vitamin D beats sunbathing in the snow.
-Mushrooms, egg yolks and fatty fish (tuna, sardines, salmon, etc.) are great sources of vitamin D.
+Mushrooms, egg yolks and fatty fish (tuna, sardines, salmon, etc.) are great sources of vitamin D. Hey, it beats sunbathing in the snow.

 Related Stories